DaVinci Resolve, like any other video editor, takes time to learn.

 For those transitioning, it can take around a month to get the basic hang of Resolve if you’re learning part-time (full-time learning should take you less than a month).

-- Monthly subscription price of their previous editors
+• The monthly subscription price of their previous editors

-- Cost of the editors (could be Expensive).
+• Cost of the editors (could be Expensive).

-- The free or trial version doesn’t have all the features to finish a project.
+• The free or trial version doesn’t have all the features to finish a project.

-- Resolve has all the post production solutions in one platform – there is no round tripping or switching across applications.
+• Resolve has all the post-production solutions in one platform – there is no round-tripping or switching across applications.

-- Best of all, DaVinci Resolve is Free and can comfortably finish a 4K Ultra HD project.
+• Best of all, DaVinci Resolve is Free and can comfortably finish a 4K Ultra HD project.

 If you’re one who already knows the basics of editing, then switching to Resolve should not intimidate you.

-Because Resolve follows “node-based” approach for:
+Because Resolve follows a “node-based” approach for:

-- Color Grading (under “Color” page)
+• Color Grading (under “Color” page)

-- Compositing and Animation (under “Fusion” page).
+• Compositing and Animation (under the “Fusion” page).

 But no need to worry.

-Node-based concept is simple and fun to learn.
+The node-based concept is simple and fun to learn.

-In fact, many experts claim Resolve’s node based approach is very powerful and intuitive.
+In fact, many experts claim Resolve’s node-based approach is very powerful and intuitive.

 Even though it takes a while to get used to this approach, it will pay you off in the long run!